tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 </div>
 <br>

-A skin defined by a simple object:
+A skin is defined by a simple object:

 ```js
 export default {